Lipschitz and biLipschitz Maps on Carnot Groups: Jones-Type Decomposition for Carnot Groups

+Examples of discretizable Carnot groups include Heisenberg groups, Euclidean spaces, and jet spaces.
+For example, we can take the discrete Heisenberg groups as the discretization of the Heisenberg groups.

-With the appropriate scalings of the relevant components, the method in \cite{Ch} can be followed (as in Section 2.3.1) to create a dyadic decomposition for a general rationalizable Carnot group based on the corresponding discrete Carnot groups.
-In other words, although the scaling constant used in our mesh depends on the specific Carnot group itself (in particular, it depends on the specific relationship between the coordinates of an arbitrary point $g$ and $d_{CC}(g, 0)$; cf Theorem 2.10 in \cite{Mo}), the procedure for Heisenberg groups can otherwise be copied exactly to create a dyadic decomposition of rationalizable Carnot groups.
-With this construction, the other properties (approximately orthogonal decomposition of square-integrable functions, differentiability of Lipschitz functions, and weak convergence) follow for rationalizable Carnot groups precisely as for Heisenberg groups (although the constants in the definition of approximate orthogonality will depend on the scaling factor of our mesh and the homogeneous dimension of the Carnot group in question).
+If $G$ is discretizable, then the method in \cite{Ch} can be followed as in Section 2.3.1 to create a dyadic decomposition, with $B_0$ now defined to be the discretization $G'$.
+Although the scaling constant used to create $B_n$ from $B_0$ (which was $10^{-n}$ in the case of Heisenberg groups) depends on the specific Carnot group itself (in particular, it depends on the relationship between the coordinates of an arbitrary point $g$ and $d_{CC}(g, 0)$; cf Theorem 2.10 in \cite{Mo}), the procedure for Heisenberg groups can otherwise be copied exactly to create a dyadic decomposition for $G$ into dyadic ``cubes''.
 Because the base cube for our construction will still be a cube based at the origin of scale zero, we can still refer to it as $Q(0, 0)$.
-Also, differentiability of Lipschitz functions and weak convergence follow for the case of maps from rationalizable Carnot groups to general Carnot groups.
+With our new dyadic decomposition in hand, we can also copy the construction of the $C_\beta$ and $C'_\beta$ in Section 2.3.2 in the setting of our discretizable group $G$.

+Finally, we observe that the results in Sections 2.3.3 and 2.3.4 (which involved differentiability and weak convergence) used no properties specific to Heisenberg groups.
+Therefore, the results in Section 2.3.3 and 2.3.4 carry over just as well to maps from one Carnot group to another.
+Actually, Fact 2.8 in Section 2.3.3 was already stated and proved in terms of Carnot groups.